mremolt/talk_marionette/README.md

 ## Lessons learned

-* write a lot! of small Views
+* write a lot! of small Views (no loops in template!)
 * use vent/reqres to connect parts of the app
 * routing is just for bookmarking/deeplinks